 (5) The application and operation of a settlement agreement under this section must not be interpreted as a waiver described in section 4.

-Where the director has accepted a complaint, in accordance with s.76 of the Act, the matter will then be reviewed to decide if the matter should be mediated, adjudicated or investigated.
+Where the director has accepted a complaint, in accordance with s.76 of the Act, the matter will then be reviewed to decide if the matter should be investigated.
 When appropriate, the director will endeavour to assist the parties to settle any disputes directly between themselves.

 Where a settlement agreement has been reached, the agreement will provide for payment of any agreed to amount, to be paid directly to the employee, or employees, as the case may be, or the director may receive the money on behalf of the employee(s).

 Where the director receives money on behalf of a person, or persons, the money must be paid to the person(s) on behalf of whom it was received.
 (See also s.19 of the Act)

 Where a person has reached a settlement agreement, the terms of the settlement agreement must be complied with as though it were a determination under s.79 of the Act or an order of the Employment Standards Tribunal.